 It seems too hard.

-Well, it’s difficult to learn how to read music on the fretboard.
+Well, it’s difficult to learn how to read music.

-If you learn how to read notes on the guitar, the benefits to your playing will be enormous.
+If you learn how to read, the benefits are enormous.

-As well, you’ll have access to a ton more learning materials that are only written in notation.
+As well, you have access to a ton more learning materials that are written in notation.

-And, best of all, you’ll be able to quickly learn any tune you want from a fake book.
+And, best of all, you can quickly learn any tune you want from a fake book.

-This opens up many new possibilities for learning and performing as a jazz guitarist.
+This opens up new possibilities for learning and performing as a jazz guitarist.

-Possibilities that would be locked behind a closed door if you didn’t learn how to read music.
+Possibilities that are locked behind a closed door if you don’t read music.

 So, make some time in your routine, even 5 minutes, to work on reading music.